The Curse of the Mummy’s Tomb

 The concept is pretty solid and throws in some unexpected twists.
 It’s a nice mix of adventure and horror.
 Having the book set in a foreign country added an element of excitement and mystique that hasn’t really been present in the rest of the books.

-Gabe’s mummy hand being a tad contrived.
+Gabe’s mummy hand is a tad contrived.
 I think it would have been cooler if he found it in the first chapter and kept it to himself, or stole it from somewhere.
 Just happening to find it at a garage sale in America and bring it with him was a bit of a stretch.
 At least it was there from the beginning, though.
 The main reason I’m docking a point here is Uncle Ben going back into the pyramid alone with 2 kids rather than reporting the kidnapping attempt and potential poisoning of his crew to some form of authority falls under “reliance on character stupidity to further the plot.”
 Otherwise, it was really well-paced.
-It followed the Stine 3 act formula but it had nice high stakes from the middle onward.
+It followed the Stine 3-act formula but it had nice high stakes from the middle onward.

 This was the first Goosebumps book in the series to have characters identified as people of color.
 I phrase it that way because a lot of the kids and their families in this series are deliberately vague in this specification; leaving the reader to fill in the blank from what they know.
 Sari was extremely petty, and Gabe made some stupid decisions based on saving face, which is frustrating as an adult but makes sense for a kid that age.
 The most important thing though is that they were dynamic.
 Both Gabe and Sari showed significant growth from the beginning to the end.

 Kidnapping, claustrophobia, and of course, mummy’s coming to life.
 Getting mummified alive is a pretty terrifying prospect for any age group.
 I think what cuts the tension a bit with this one is that it has an Indiana Jones adventure vibe driving the plot that makes it as exciting as it is scary.